-Given that an API is a means of communication, a contract exists between the API builder and consumer on how the API will provide information.
-For the consumers to be able to seamlessly consume information, it is important that the API response always follows the API contract.
-Therefore, it is important to constantly monitor whether API responses meet the contract, and whether a code change that would be deployed to production would break the contract prior to deploying the change.
+Given that an API is a means of communication, a contract exists between the API builder and the consumer on how the API will provide information.
+For the consumers to consume information seamlessly, the API response must always follow the API contract.
+Therefore, it is crucial to constantly monitor whether API responses meet the contract and whether a code change deployed to production would break the contract before deploying the change.

-Using RapidAPI Testing, you can easily validate your API responses against the schema that it needs to abide by.
-In order to do this, you will need the response from an API call (you can simply make the HTTP request in the test itself) and the JSON Schema (more on JSON Schema) we will validate against.
+RapidAPI Testing allows you to quickly validate your API responses against the schema it must abide by.
+To do this, you will need the response from an API call (you can make the HTTP request in the test itself) and the JSON Schema (more on JSON Schema) we will validate against.

 First, let’s add the HTTP request whose response you will validate.
-In the example below, it is simply a GET request to
+The example below is simply a GET request to

 https://mystoreapi.com/catalog/products.
 We will store the response in a variable called

-In the action that gets added to your test, enter the two pieces of information mentioned earlier.
-The variable that holds the JSON data we want to validate goes in the Expression field (see box 1).
-In this example, we want to validate the JSON in
+In the JSON Validate step, select the test variable that holds the JSON data you want to validate against (box 1).
+In this example, you want to validate the JSON in

 getProductsResponse.data.products.
-The JSON schema we will validate against goes in the JSON schema editor (see box 2).
-The schema editor help you by letting you know whether the schema itself is valid or not.
+The JSON schema you will validate against goes in the JSON schema editor (box 2).
+The schema editor helps you by letting you know whether the schema is valid.
 (More on JSON Schema).

-That’s it!
-Now, you can go ahead and execute the test.
+Now execute the test.
 The execution report will let you know whether the JSON data provided passes the validation.
 If it does not, the details will explain why.
-In the example below, the category field needs to have at least one character but it’s an empty string.
+In the example below, the category field must have at least one character, but it’s an empty string.

 We can accomplish this via JSON Schema validation as well.
 You will simply need to add